My Stolen Diaries

 Samir called the boy Luke, and I could see right away that there was going to be trouble.
 I wanted to jump off Samir’s lap and make a run for it, but I was incapable of moving.

-Luke was boiling mad and pulled out a gun.
+Luke all but blew a fuse and pulled out a gun.
 I had never seen a real gun before, and I was shaking.

 Samir told Luke that I was Tony, Mick’s kid—and his niece, and warned him to think carefully about his next move.